andre-salvati/databricks-template/README.md

 This project template demonstrates how to:

 - structure your PySpark code inside classes/packages.
-- package your code and move it on different environments on a CI/CD pipeline.
+- package your code and move it on different environments (dev, staging, prod) on a CI/CD pipeline.
 - configure your workflow to run in different environments with different configurations with [jinja package](https://pypi.org/project/jinja2/)
 - use a [medallion architecure](https://www.databricks.com/glossary/medallion-architecture) pattern by improving the data quality as it goes trought more refinement.
 - use a Make file to automate repetitive tasks on local env.